 Priory psychiatrist wins Psychiatrist Communicator of the Year Award

-Psychiatrist Dr Owen Bowden-Jones has been named Psychiatrist Communicator of the Year 2015 by the Royal College of Psychiatrists.
+Psychiatrist, Dr Owen Bowden-Jones, has been named Psychiatrist Communicator of the Year 2015 by the Royal College of Psychiatrists (RCPsych).

-The London-based doctor, who works from Central North West London NHS Foundation, is also a leading psychiatrist at Priory’s Roehampton hospital in south-west London where he treats patients for a wide range of addictions.
+The London-based doctor, who works from Central North West London NHS Foundation, is also a leading psychiatrist at Priory Hospital Roehampton in south-west London, where he treats patients for a wide range of addictions.

 Dr Bowden-Jones passionately believes in communicating clear, accessible messages.

-The RCP said he had pioneered approaches to engaging vulnerable groups, and had spoken about his work to schools, universities, nightclubs, music festivals, conferences and the United Nations.
+The RCPsych said he had pioneered approaches to engaging vulnerable groups, and had spoken about his work to schools, universities, night clubs, music festivals, conferences and the United Nations.

-He had also contributed widely to the media as clinical advisor to Public Health England, the Government’s advisory body.
+He had also contributed widely to the media as clinical adviser to Public Health England, the Government’s advisory body.